 To ensure the Software Staff have recently attended Open Source training and that a core set of relevant Open Source topics were covered in the training.
 The intent is to ensure a core base level set of topics are covered but a typical training program would likely be more comprehensive than what is required here.

-To ensure that the program participants have obtain a sufficient level of competence for their respected roles and responsibilities.
+To ensure that the identified participants fulfilling Program roles have obtained a sufficient level of competence for their respected roles and responsibilities.

 1.3 Awareness